-\$LARGE SUBPROGRAM P \$NOTLARGE A=1.0 \$LARGE can also take valid array variable names and formal array arguments but must occur in the declarative section of a subprogram where it only has effect on the arrays or formal array arguments declared in that subprogram. \$NOTLARGE with an argument can be used to exclude an array or formal argument from the effects of a generic \$LARGE metacommand.
+\$LARGE SUBPROGRAM P \$NOTLARGE A=1.0 \$LARGE and \$NOTLARGE can also take valid array variable names and formal array arguments.
+The array names must be followed by a colon.
+If arrays are specified with \$LARGE, the metacommand must occur in the declarative section of a subprogram, and it only affects the arrays or formal array arguments declared in that subprogram.